MakeSchool/MOB/reviews/MOB1.3_012021.md

 #### CHANGES

-- [ ] Add more media!
+- [X] Add more media!
 Currently just text and code-blocks, add some other forms of media to create variety
-- [ ] No active learning until halfway through the slides - can we get it in earlier?
+- [X] No active learning until halfway through the slides - can we get it in earlier?
+Edit: Will be kept like this due to the async version needing more TT talk.
-- [ ] add line breaks to codeblocks so scrolling isn't needed
+- [X] add line breaks to codeblocks so scrolling isn't needed
-- [ ] Add small, shorter active learning (coding) activities for notifications/unsubscribe/etc. Can be small challenges, but get them coding with it before Pomodoro
+- [X] Add small, shorter active learning (coding) activities for notifications/unsubscribe/etc. Can be small challenges, but get them coding with it before Pomodoro
+- [X] No longer doing Giphy Tutorial

 ---